Sir Peter & Lady Michael

 Paul Today, Paul, along with his wife, Emily, oversees the winery and the family holdings, which includes hotel and farm holdings and a portfolio of early-stage and growth-company investments.
 Paul graduated from the Ecole Hôtelière de Lausanne in 1990 and spent his early career in the hotel and restaurant business, living in London, Zurich, Lausanne, Paris and Dubai, before completing his MBA at Ashridge Management College in 1994 and joining the family business.
 Paul was also the executive producer of the preschool educational television series Tiny Planets (Pequeños Planetas in Spanish speaking territories), in co-production with Sesame Workshop.
 Critically acclaimed for its educational and early computer-generated animation, Tiny Planets earned two BAFTA awards (British Academy for Film and Television Arts) and was broadcast in over 100 territories.
 Emily After growing up in Wiltshire, in South West England, Emily moved to London where her work in the advertising industry and a diploma from Le Cordon Bleu laid the foundation for a successful career in event management, producing numerous music festivals and charitable events, including concerts on behalf of Diana, Princess of Wales, AIDS awareness and leukemia.
 Today this accomplished background serves Emily well in her role overseeing the winery’s brand marketing, interior and landscape design.
 Additionally, Emily currently oversees guest-experience operations at the award-winning Vineyard Hotel in West Berkshire.
 A Relais & Châteaux hotel and spa, the Vineyard is an iconic destination that marries world-class cuisine, award-winning wines and luxurious accommodations.
 Additionally, Emily holds a seat on the advisory board of the Michael family’s hotels and serves as an ambassador for the Peter Michael Foundation.
 The Foundation contributes significantly to prostate cancer patient care and the identification, treatment and management of the disease.
 From the earliest days, the winery, ranch and surrounding land has become a cherished home away from home for Emily, Paul and their three children, and it continues to be the backdrop for some of their most treasured memories.

-“Here in California, there is an opportunity to actually discover new terroirs.” says Nick.
-“The Seaview venture into coastal vineyards to produce vineyard-designated Pinot Noirs is tremendously exciting.
-That kind of viticultural exploration is not available in France anymore.
-Freedom is crucial to let art express itself.
-Freedom is vital to achieve the best quality possible.”
-This passionate approach to classical winemaking with a sense of innovation is natural to Peter Michael Winery’s philosophy.
-Innovations such as the exclusive use of wild yeast take us more deeply into the legacy begun by Helen Turley and developed by Mark Aubert and Luc Morlet, who has now become a consultant to Peter Michael Winery.
+Robert joins a historic team of passionate winemakers, continuing the approach to classical winemaking with a sense of innovation which is natural to Peter Michael Winery’s philosophy.
+Innovations such as the exclusive use of wild yeast take us more deeply into the legacy begun by Helen Turley and developed by Mark Aubert and Luc and Nicolas Morlet – both brothers are now consultants to Peter Michael Winery.

 Born in Patzimaro de Aviña in the Mexican State of Michoacan, Javier has worked his entire life in agriculture.
 As a teenager, he began working with his brother on sugar beet and tomato farms in the Central Valley.
 When his brother decided to move north in 1977, Javier followed him to the Napa Valley.
 In 1981 Javier worked at Robert Mondavi Winery where a supervisor recognized his talent and helped develop it.
 His experience there, and later at Monticello Cellars, brought him to Peter Michael Winery in 1991 as vineyard manager.